Noida twin towers demolished, Supertech brought down to earth | Science-Environment

 Water sprinklers and anti-smog guns were activated at the site soon after the demolition to help contain the dust, an official said.

-Officials said the demolition conducted by the "waterfall implosion" technique left an estimated 35,000 cubic metres or 55,000 tonnes to 80,000 tonnes of debris, including concrete rubble, steel and iron bars that would take three months to be disposed of.
+Officials said the demolition conducted by the "waterfall implosion" technique left an estimated 35,000 cubic metres or 55,000 tonnes to 80,000 tonnes of debris, including concrete rubble, steel and iron bars. which officials said would be cleared within three months.

-The Supreme Court had on August 31, 2021 ordered the demolition, upholding a verdict by the Allahabad High Court.
+The Supreme Court had ordered the demolition on August 31, 2021, upholding a verdict by the Allahabad High Court.
 It held that illegal construction has to be dealt with strictly to ensure compliance with the rule of law.

 ''The case has revealed a nefarious complicity of the planning authority in the violation by the developer of the provisions of law,'' the top court had observed.